happner/happner-suite/packages/happn-3/README.md

 ```
 AUTHENTICATION PROVIDER(S)
 --------------------------
-Happn-3 can now be configured with multiple, and/or custom authentication providers.
+*Happn-3 can now be configured with multiple, and/or custom authentication providers.
 By default, happn-3 will launch using the "happn" authentication provider,
 and work as it has always done.
 In order to use a different authentication provider, you must pass in either an absolute path, or an installed module name,
-in the security service config.
-Note that the standard happn provider is always available unless you specify the fal
+in the security service config.*
-Example: Happn-3 and 2 other providers, otherAuthProvider default
+### Example: Happn-3 and 2 other providers, otherAuthProvider default:
 ```javascript
 const serviceConfig = {
   secure: true,